By Paula Parker

 Naka Yai is a wonderful island to visit if you are looking for peace and quite in beautiful tranquil surroundings away from the hustle and bustle of city life.

-If you are planning to stay a few nights on the tranquil Naka Yai Island, there are two totally different types of accommodation available for you to choose from.
+If you are planning to stay a few nights on the tranquil Naka Yai Island, there is the 5 star Naka Island a Luxury Collection Resort which provides divine luxury.

 Each villa has private steam showers and an open-air and outdoor bathroom area.
-Activities offered include diving, wind surfing, rock climbing and sight seeing.
+Activities offered include sailing, bike tours, kayaking and sight seeing to name a few.

-Six Senses Sanctuary Resort is an ideal destination for visitors who just want to switch off, relax and enjoy a healthy break while enjoying the beautiful surroundings of Naka Yai island.
+The resort is an ideal destination for visitors who just want to switch off, relax and enjoy the beautiful surroundings of Naka Yai island.

-See reviews from other visitors who have stayed at Six Senses Sanctuary, Phuket on TripAdvisor.
+See reviews from other visitors who have stayed at the Naka Island Resort on TripAdvisor.

 Naka Noi is the smaller of the two islands, and is located south of the larger island.